rmrkdao/rmrkdao-spec/entities/result.md

     "value": {
       "0": {
         "type": "number",
-        "value": "the count for option 1 given the parameters of the proposal."
+        "value": "the count for option 1 given the parameters of the proposal.
+Note, the keys to the count values must equal the keys of the proposal options.
+Any duplicate keys will cause JSON.parse() to default to the last duplicate key-value pair in the object."
       },
       "1": {
         "type": "number",